 What else do you do as well as gin blogging?

-As well as blogging I'm a primary school teacher, a job which I absolutely adore.
+I became a mum for the first time in November (2019) so most of my free time at the moment is taken up with our little man, Torin.
+Thankfully he’s a good sleeper, which means I’ve still had the time to work on my blog whilst on maternity leave.
+Come September I’ll be back in the classroom, trying to remember how to be a primary school teacher, a job which I absolutely adore and I’ve really missed.
 It's long hours and hard work, but the kids are great and I couldn't imagine doing anything else.
 As much as I love working with kids everyday, I definitely feel that by the end of the day I have earned my gin!
-Plus, the holidays allow me a gin day with my fellow teacher friends at least once every six weeks.

 Who is your blog for and who should have a read?

 I’d like to think that my blog is for anyone who is interested in gin and is looking to find out a little more about not only the spirit but the people behind it.
 My writing style is quite chatty and personal, light-hearted and very down to earth.
 I try not to focus too heavily on tasting notes, everyone has different palates, so there are no real rights or wrongs and I hope this is reflected in my writing.
 My articles give background to the distillers and their distilleries, looking at what inspired them to start working with gin and what their aspirations are for the future…with a few cheeky cocktail recipes thrown in for good measure, of course.

 What gins would you always have on your gin shelf?